 Disaster Recovery is the discipline that enables an organization to recover its IT systems, data, and operations smoothly and efficiently after being affected by a disruptive event.
-A successful Disaster Recovery (DR) plan minimizes downtime, mitigates data loss, and ensures business continuity—all essential for protecting revenue, maintaining trust, and ensuring compliance.
+A successful Disaster Recovery (DR) plan minimizes downtime, mitigates data loss, and ensures business continuity, all essential for protecting revenue, maintaining trust, and ensuring compliance.
+It also defines how you protect critical data and choose the right recovery solutions to restore systems and operations.

 Recovery Point Objective (RPO) defines the maximum amount of data loss that is acceptable, measured in time.
 In simple terms, it answers the question: